-• Geographical concentration risk - the Company is exposed to geographical concentration risk due to the reduced number of territories in which the Company operates (from 9 to 3) making it more vulnerable to for example changes in the regulatory environment.
+Geographical concentration risk - the Company is exposed to geographical concentration risk due to the reduced number of territories in which the Company operates making it more vulnerable to for example changes in the regulatory environment.
 This is being mitigated by means of new initiatives and broadening the distribution base.